schmettow/New_Stats/docs/Generalized_Linear_Models.md

 ```

 When we use a linear model when there truly is an asymptotic curve, negative values are produced, which are impossible.
-As the graph shows, this is most pronounced the further we move away from teh observed range.
+As the graph shows, this is most pronounced the further we move away from the observed range.
 But, it also effects the observed levels, as the lower credibility limits are negative, too.

 Such a non-linearity happens to all outcome variables that have natural lower or upper boundaries, and that includes all outcome variables in the universe, except its very own spatial extension, perhaps.
-Speed of light can only be approached asymptotically (if you have some mass to carry around) and even the darkest intergalactic spaces are lit by cosmic background radiation and therefor have a temperature just slightly above absolute zero.
+Speed of light can only be approached asymptotically (if you have some mass to carry around) and even the darkest intergalactic spaces are lit by cosmic background radiation and therefore have a temperature just slightly above absolute zero.
 It is an unescapable truth, that all our ephemeral measures in design research have boundaries and therefore suffer from wrong predictions:

 + Errors and other countable incidences are bounded at zero
 + Rating scales are bounded at the lower and upper extreme item